 I worked construction for about five years or so in Calgary.
 I found myself heading to the mountains, hiking, biking, and camping more regularly.
 Growing up, I was always interested in fishing and anything outdoors, exploring the woods and I think my childhood roots finally kicked in and I decided to pursue a career in this field of work.
 I registered with the Environmental Sciences program at Lethbridge College and then onto the University of Lethbridge.
 During my summers while studying, I was fortunate to work on some extremely cool projects, largely based out of Canmore.
 I was tracking elk, sheep, bears, and cougars in the Bow Valley!
 Where a few years earlier I was asking myself, how does someone get paid to work in these amazing places with these amazing critters?
 I still don’t take that for granted, and every so often, I still tell myself how lucky I am to do the things I do.

 I want to take a moment and thank Michael Jokinen for sharing these wonderful stories and all of his amazing photographs.
 Without you none of this would have been possible.
 It’s interesting to hear a fresh perspective on Alberta’s wild places and the creatures that inhabit them and listening to your stories makes me want to get outside and explore more than I already do.
 I look forward to hearing more about your latest wilderness adventures.
-If you’d like to learn more about the ACA please visit their website, ‘Like’ them on Facebook, and follow them on Twitter.
+If you’d like to learn more about the ACA please visit their website, ‘Like’ them on Facebook, and follow them on Twitter, Instagram, and YouTube.

 Wild Jobs is a running series that focuses on people in outdoor-related professions.
 It provides a brief snapshot of their career and the duties that it entails.
 Please see my follow-up story, Wild Jobs Part Two: Wildlife Rehabilitation Technician to learn more.